lem0nSec/Alcatraz/src/README.md

 **Figure 4.
 Virus signature**

 When an infected calc.exe is loaded onto x64dbg, the entrypoint is the very first Alcatraz instruction.
-The code before is just a series of nops.
+The rest of the section is just a series of nops.

 !["Infected calc.exe executes Alcatraz code"](../pictures/calc_entrypoint.png)